zhangms1709/cervantes/README.md

 Given the huge size of the don Quijote corpus, there were two primary NLP challenges in creating an effective language model.
 Notably, Cervantes' masterpiece *El ingenioso hidalgo don quijote de la mancha* is in an antiquated form of Spanish (Lathrop 2019).
 The language has several phonological and grammatical peculiarities:
 - Using past subjunctive where one would expect the conditional
 - Using future subjunctive which is now replaced by present indicative
-- Writing with passive voice is much more prevalent in dialogue
+- Writing with passive voice which is avoided in English

 Spanish has stricter and more nuanced grammatical rules compared to English, and thus, the training process to reach high accuracy may be longer.